decrn/virtual-university/readme.md

 # Virtual University

+Relevant artifacts can be found in the `data/` directory.

 ## Contents

 This repository contains all artifacts for the virtual university OIS project, including source code, a test database, generated RDF tuples, etc and a copy of the original report.